HomeBlogs

 What is the biggest trend in tech recruiting for 2025?

-The biggest trend for tech recruiting in 2025 is skills-based hiring, where businesses are prioritizing fundamental skills over degrees and qualifications.
-When combined with AI-driven internal mobility and recruitment, this approach allows organizations to bridge skills gaps and create future-ready teams.
+The biggest technology hiring trend in 2025 is skills-based hiring, where businesses are prioritizing fundamental skills over degrees and qualifications.
+When combined with AI-driven internal mobility and recruitment, this approach allows organizations to bridge tech skills gaps and create future-ready teams.

 How can iMocha help with tech recruiting?